 How to get started

 Where do you get information specific for your area?

 Find a community garden in your area.
 The American Community Gardening Association has a helpful tool to help you find a garden near you.
-Connecting with the people at a community garden will open you to an endless supply of knowledge of growing food in your region.
+Connecting with the people at a community garden will open you up to an endless supply of knowledge of growing food in your region.

 Find other gardeners in your area.
 Maybe you don’t have a community garden near you, but there’s almost certainly some people that garden nearby.
 Keep your eyes open for gardens and then talk to the people who tend them.
 If you see someone in a garden, just walk up to them and tell them you are new to gardening and hoping you could learn from them.
-If you see a house with a garden, don’t be shy to knock on the door.
-Gardeners are usually friendly, often even excited to share their knowledge, seeds, and abundance with you.
+If you see a house with a garden, don’t be too shy to knock on the door.
+Gardeners are usually friendly, often even excited to share their knowledge, seeds and abundance with you.
 Maybe you can help them with weeding their garden, or do garden sitting when they go out of town and in exchange they can give you lessons.

 Go to the local nursery, garden centers and botanical gardens.
 There’s a good chance they will either be a great resource or be able to connect you to great resources.

 Find local classes.
 Garden centers, botanical gardens, universities and community colleges often offer classes.
 See if there’s a Master Gardening class offered near you.
 The American Horticulture Society offers this search feature to help you find a class near you.
 They also have a search feature for societies, clubs and organizations.